-Performances, Deformances, Experiments
+Performances, Deformances, Embodiments, Experiments

 A collection of experimental video essays with a particular interest in media deconstruction and embodied research.